W. T. Stead: Spiritualism

 In the 1890s, Stead became increasingly interested in spiritualism.
 In 1893, he founded a spiritualist quarterly, Borderland, in which he gave full play to his interest in psychical research.
 Stead was editor, and he employed Ada Goodrich Freer as assistant editor; she was also a substantial contributor under the pseudonym "Miss X".
 Stead claimed that he was in the habit of communicating with Freer by telepathy and automatic writing.
 The magazine ceased publication in 1897.

 Stead claimed to be in receipt of messages from the spirit world and, in 1892, to be able to produce automatic writing.
 His spirit contact was alleged to be the departed Julia A. Ames, an American temperance reformer and journalist whom he met in 1890 shortly before her death.
 In 1909, he established Julia's Bureau, where inquirers could obtain information about the spirit world from a group of resident mediums.

 Grant Richards said that "The thing that operated most strongly in lessening Stead's hold on the general public was his absorption in spiritualism".

 The physiologist Ivor Lloyd Tuckett wrote that Stead had no scientific training and was credulous when it came to the subject of spiritualism.
 Tuckett examined a case of spirit photography that Stead had claimed was genuine.
 Stead visited a photographer who produced a photograph of him with an alleged deceased soldier known as "Piet Botha".
 Stead claimed the photographer could not have come across any information about Piet Botha; however, Tuckett discovered that an article in 1899 had been published on Pietrus Botha in a weekly magazine with a portrait and personal details.

 In the early 20th century, Arthur Conan Doyle and Stead were duped into believing that the stage magicians Julius and Agnes Zancig had genuine psychic powers.
-Both Doyle and Stead wrote the Zancigs performed telepathy.
+Both Doyle and Stead wrote that the Zancigs performed telepathy.
 In 1924 Julius and Agnes Zancig confessed that their mind reading act was a trick and published the secret code and all the details of the trick method they had used under the title of Our Secrets!! in a London newspaper.

 Ten years after the Titanic went down, Stead's daughter Estelle published The Blue Island: Experiences of a New Arrival Beyond the Veil, which purported to be a communication with Stead via a medium, Pardoe Woodman.
 In the book, Stead described his death at sea and discussed the nature of the afterlife.
 The manuscript was produced using automatic writing, and Ms. Stead cited as proof of its authenticity the writer's habit of going back to cross "t's" and dot "i's" while proof-reading, which she said was characteristic of her father's writing technique in life.